 Happens to everyone at some point or another!

 If you are just starting out and you haven’t read the first post for this series, you may want to go over the basics of selling teaching resources online.

 This post is intended to help you with some of those questions that might be popping up.
-If you haven’t ready it already, part one of basics of selling on Teachers Pay Teachers is here, as well as a free checklist in the member’s area.
+If you haven’t read it already, part one of basics of selling on TPT was covered in the blog post: Learn About Selling on TPT, as well as a free checklist in the member’s area.
 Sign up for the newsletter if you haven’t already to access all the goods!

 1. Securing Documents

 You have probably read about this one a few times.
 But how the heck do you go about securing a document.
 It depends on the document!
 If you are creating a Google Slides or PowerPoint, you will need to flatten your images.
 This means you save all your slides that are currently editable as JPG’s (picture files).
 Next, you place them all back into a presentation.

 On Google Slides you can make it the background image so it can’t be moved around and on PowerPoint, you can lock the image so it can’t be moved.
 It can still be unlocked, replaced or deleted, but the important part is that the buyer can not take a piece of clipart and pull it off to use somewhere else without purchasing that clipart from the original creator.

 If you are working with a PDF, you don’t have to go through the process of flattening and locking everything down.
 You can password protect the document and whoever needs to edit the document will need the password.

 Don’t give this out.

 2. Credit Page/Copyright